When choosing an RV, one of the most critical elements to pay attention to is the economy of space.

 Since your living quarters are going to be compact, you want to make sure that every inch is utilized so that you can still have the creature comforts of home.

-One type of RV that comes with maximum living space is a bunkhouse camper.
+One type of RV that comes with maximum living space is the best bunkhouse camper.

 This term refers to any RV that utilizes a bunk bed style, meaning that these rigs can often sleep more individuals than other similar-sized RVs.
 So, if you’re interested in getting an RV with bunk beds, you’re in luck.

-We’ve scoured the internet to find the top bunkhouse campers in this class, so you don’t have to.
+We’ve scoured the internet to find the best bunkhouse campers in this class, so you don’t have to.

 Below, we’ve showcased the top two models for each category.
 Keep reading to see what we discovered!